vitolrosario/http-request-mcp/README.md

 }
 ```

-Alternatively, you can install the Playwright MCP server using the VS Code CLI:
+Alternatively, you can install the HTTP Request MCP server using the VS Code CLI:

 ```bash
 # For VS Code